Bas3dBoi/test/selenium_lab.md

 ### Step 1: Setup

 1. Ensure you have performed the "environment_setup.md" lab.
+2. Install the appropriate ChromeDriver for your version of chrome, use the "Detailed Instructions - Chromedriver.md" from the lesson 5 assignment to help.
+The file is included in the directory.
-2. Navigate to the tests folder in the project directory.
+3. Navigate to the tests folder in the project directory.
-3. Create a new file name test_selenium.py
+4. Create a new file name test_selenium.py
-4. Open a command prompt and use the following to launch the flask application.
+5. Open a command prompt and use the following to launch the flask application.
 You may need to cd into the weather_project_folder directory.

 ```bash
 flask run